GokulBakkiyarasu/QuizGame/README.md

 Quiz Game Screenshot
 Installation

-    Clone this repository to your local machine using git Ensure that you have Python 3 installed.
+    Clone this repository to your local machine using git clone https://github.com/GokulBakkiyarasu/QuizGame.git Ensure that you have Python 3 installed.
     Run python quiz_game.py to start the game.